-Senator Wyden's office offers internships for college students, recent college graduates, and others looking to experience life on Capitol Hill.
+Senator Wyden offers internships in his Oregon state and D.C. offices for college students, recent college graduates, and others looking to gain experience working on legislative matters.
 The purpose of the program is to give interns firsthand knowledge of the way in which a Senate office operates on a daily basis, to observe the legislative process at the federal level and to develop research skills related to public policy.

-The basic internships program consists of four components:
+The basic internship program consists of four components:

 - Day-to-day operations: Responsibilities include assisting full-time staff in responding to various constituent requests, updating computer records and drafting general correspondences.